josephfahimi/help-guide/README.md

 - **Housing:** Opt for zero or low-cost housing solutions like living with parents or finding extremely affordable rent.
 - **Education:**
   - Enroll in a community college, then pursue a technical undergraduate degree in high-demand fields such as Computer Science or Electrical Engineering.
+  - You must identify skills demanded by the market.
+Use the StackOverflow Survery (https://survey.stackoverflow.co/2023/) to identify what is most popularily demanded by the market.
+Use Udemy to get these skills.
   - If residing in the DMV area, secure a security clearance through internships or job opportunities.
 - **Investments:**
   - Open a brokerage account with platforms like Fidelity.